 QDRO Masters is keeping its thumb on the pulse of these changes and we modify our drafted orders to comply with any changes as they happen.

-Nevada Public Employees’ Deferred Compensation Plan
+What is the Nevada Public Employees’ Deferred Compensation Plan?

 The Nevada Deferred Compensation Plan (NDC) is a voluntary retirement savings program created to increase a public employee’s personal savings for retirement while lowering their current taxable income based on the amount of contributions actually made.
 This plan was adopted pursuant to Nevada Revised Statute (NRS) 287.250 – 287.370, and Title 26 of the Internal Revenue Code, Section 457(b), and acts as a quasi-IRA, wherein the employee makes contributions to their plan up to a specific dollar amount each year.

 All current State of Nevada and Nevada System of Higher Education (NHSE) Employees are eligible to participate in the plan.
 Public employees from other local governments (county, city) that have obtained written consent to participate in the program are also eligible.
 The contributions made are then invested into a specific investment option of the employee’s choosing.
 These options come in several varieties to account for the employee’s age and the overall risk of the investments involved.
-It is important to note, that investment earnings on the employee’s contributions grow tax-deferred, meaning none of the contributions are taxable until the actual money is withdrawn.
+It is important to note that investment earnings on the employee’s contributions grow tax-deferred, meaning none of the contributions are taxable until the actual money is withdrawn.

 Participants in NDC are also encouraged to name one or more beneficiaries in the event of their death.
 A beneficiary may be an individual(s), estate, trust, charity, or business entity.
 The plan is very flexible and simply affords certain public employees an alternative to the traditional PERS defined benefit plan.